Always know when a competitor's position changes

 - Buzzword analysis

-The audit determines how you and your competitors are positioned.
+The audit determines how you and your competitors are positioned relative to each other.
 Positioning is the mental space in your target audience’s mind that you can own with an idea that has compelling meaning to the recipient.
 You can claim a position in your market through repetition of your position over an extended period of time like at least 18 months.

 At the end of the month, you get a competitive update that includes the latest perceptual map and a thorough analysis of one competitors’ positioning strategy; you select the competitor.
 Effectiveness of your competitor’s message strategy execution is evaluated by reviewing the competitors’ website and other marketing communications such as e-mails, brochures, press releases and Google Adwords.